titumozammel/human-energy-economics/README.md

 > **Conversion Failure is not the first explanation.**

 It becomes a stronger diagnostic hypothesis after depletion, deficiency, disconnection, and relevant constraints have been reasonably examined.

+The diagnostic conditions are not mutually exclusive.
+More than one may exist simultaneously.

 ---